wondersalmon/terraform-webcluster/README.md

 In this script, the terraform installation functionality has been cut out - it only downloads the project, initializes the terraform and displays the menu for working with the project.

-Both installation scripts are in the `install.zip` archive You can download it instead of manually cloning the repository.
+Both installation scripts are in the [Install.zip](https://github.com/wondersalmon/average-terraform-project/raw/main/install.zip) archive You can download it instead of manually cloning the repository.
 To make the script executable, you need to write `chmod +x ./fullauto.sh` or `chmod +x ./manager.sh` in the terminal

 #### Manual install: